pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 # The difference of event posting methods

-## IOKit device report
+## IOKit device report in kext

 It requires posting HID events.<br />
 The IOHIKeyboard processes the reports by passing reports to `handleReport`.

 However, this method is not enough polite.
 Calling the `handleReport` method directly causes a problem that OS X ignores `EnableSecureEventInput`.
-So we have to reject this approach.
+So we have to reject this approach for security reason.

-(Is there another way to push input report to virtual device...?)

-## IOKit device value
+## IOKit device value in kext

 It requires posting HID events.<br />

-## IOKit call IOHIKeyboard::dispatchKeyboardEvent
+## IOKit call IOHIKeyboard::dispatchKeyboardEvent in kext

 It requires posting mac events.<br />